 Tell students that in this lesson they will explore and analyze statistical information to uncover the true story of the Titanic.

 Exploring the Titanic

-To set the scene for students, they should work in pairs to use their Exploring the Titanic student esheet to explore the Titanic: The Unsinkable Ship.
+To set the scene for students, they should work in pairs to use their Exploring the Titanic student esheet to explore the Titanic site.
 This exhibit consists of an introductory essay and additional "slides" that tell the story of the Titanic from a variety of perspectives.
 Student pairs should be able to explore the exhibit in about 20 to 30 minutes.

 Each student pair should complete the Exploring the Titanic student sheet as they explore the resource.
 Students are asked to write down some of the numerical facts that they encounter.
 For example, the introduction states that "the vessel sank with a loss of about 1,500 lives at a point about 400 miles (640 km) south of Newfoundland."
 Students should write down any names of passengers or crewmembers described in the article, noting their social class and experiences while on board.
 These names include: William Thomas Stead; Molly Brown (Margaret Tobin Brown); Lazarus Straus; and John Jacob Astor.
 You can find more information to help guide the discussion on the Exploring the Titanic teacher sheet.

 After students have completed the exhibit, brainstorm questions that they might have about passengers on the Titanic.
 List the questions on the chalkboard or on chart paper.
 Also list any names that students jotted down while they were reading the article.